Get

 Frostbite

 Frostbite is another risk for dogs left outside in freezing temperatures.
-It happens when there is tissue damage caused by extreme cold.
-The blood vessels in a dog’s tail, ear tips, and paws restrict in an attempt to keep their core warm, as this is where their vital organs are.
-The lack of blood flow to these areas due to the cold can cause them to freeze, and serious tissue injury may occur.
+It happens when the extreme cold causes tissue damage.
+The blood vessels in a dog’s tail, ear tips, and paws are restricted in an attempt to keep their core warm.
+The lack of blood flow to these areas due to the cold can cause them to freeze, and severe tissue damage may occur.

 Signs of frostbite are: